 Talent cuts off the excess tubing.

 Preparing the tetrode array

+Previously 4.3: Next, cut two bare silver wires with a diameter of 75 micrometers to a length of 12 centimeters [1], and solder them both to the ground connection in the electrode interface board and to all unused channels [2].

+Talent solders the silver wires to the ground connection in the electrode interface board.

-Push one of the prepared tungsten wires into one of the holes in a 16-channel electrode interface board, making sure that the coated side is in the hole [1-TXT].
+Previously 4.1: Push one of the prepared tungsten wires into one of the holes in a 16-channel electrode interface board, making sure that the coated side is in the hole [1-TXT].
 Place a pin into the hole and press it with a pair of pliers [2].
 Measure the resistance between the pin and the uncoated side of the wire to check the connectivity [3].

 Videographer: This is one of the most difficult steps to perform.

-Talent pushes a tungsten wire into one of the holes in a 16-channel electrode interface board.
+Talent pushes a tungsten wire into one of the holes in a 16-channel electrode interface board and places a pin into the hole.
 TEXT: See text for details on preparing wires.

-Talent places a pin into the hole and presses it with a pair of pliers.
+Talent presses the pin with a pair of pliers.

 Talent measures the resistance between the pin and the uncoated side of the wire.

-Repeat this process for all of the prepared wires including one 50 micrometer wire for reference electrode [1].
+Previously 4.2: Repeat this process for all of the prepared wires including one 50 micrometer wire for reference electrode [1].
 Then, group the electrode wires into two groups of four wires each, and tape them together using duct tape at the end of each wire, leave the reference wire alone [2].

 Talent repeats the process for another wire.
 Any action in this process can be filmed for this step.